EFTI4EU/reference-implementation/implementation/README.md

 The reference implementation offers two simulators to run and test the gate.
 The purpose of these simulators covers both development and testing.
 The idea is to mockup the external systems the gate might send to request to: national platforms and foreign gates.

-The two simulators are available in the same microservice, but they require some dependencies. more detailed description is available [here](./platform-gate-simulator/README.md)
+The two simulators are available on the same microservice, but they require some dependencies.
+A more detailed description is available [here](./platform-gate-simulator/README.md)

 ## Dependencies